Help Making A Resume For Freshers: 15 Tips

 As your experience is probably limited to internships and irrelevant part-time jobs, use the Education section with maximum efficiency.

 What should be listed: school name, your degree and major, year of graduation.
 These three are a must.
-Then, focus on your achievements and distinctions: GPA (if above 3.0, dean’s list, summa cum laude, and scholarships, says Monster.com.
+Then, focus on your achievements and distinctions: include GPA in the resume (if above 3.0, dean’s list, summa cum laude, and scholarships, says Monster.com.
 If your overall GPA isn’t impressive, make sure to put the GPA of your major instead.
 You can also mention the most relevant courses in this section.

 - Include unpaid experiences (such as internships, volunteering, etc.)